RagePeanut/checky/README.md

 # checky
-A Steem bot that checks if the users mentioned in a post exist
+A Steem bot that checks if the users mentioned in a post exist.